Justification of Red List category

 Conservation Actions Underway

-CITES Appendix I. Surveys have been completed over the range of the species, and populations are protected from fire as much as possible, particularly in association with the other threatened taxa of the Two Peoples Bay-Manypeaks area.
+CITES Appendix I. Almost the entire range is within protected areas.
+Surveys have been completed over the range of the species, and populations are protected from fire as much as possible, particularly in association with the other threatened taxa of the Two Peoples Bay-Manypeaks area.
 In 1999-2000 and 2007, 18 birds were translocated to a site west of Albany, but the translocation appears to have been unsuccessful and there was no evidence of breeding (Garnett et al. 2011).
 Further translocations are planned (A. Burbidge in litt.
 2007).
 The population in the Two Peoples Bay-Mt Manypeaks area is being monitored (Danks and Comer 2006, A. Burbidge in litt.
 2007).
 The recovery of this species is being managed by the South Coast Threatened Birds Recovery Team (A. Burbidge in litt.
 2007).
+There is active management of cats and fires.

 17-20 cm.
 Medium-sized, sturdy, grey-brown passerine.
 Sexes similar.
 Dark brown upper back dappled pale grey.
 Dark brown lower back.
 Rich rufous-brown rump.
 Rufous-brown upperwing-coverts.
 Mostly rufous-brown uppertail.
 Off-white centre of breast and belly with fine black-brown scalloping, sparser on belly.
 Olive-brown sides of belly and flanks with fine black-brown scalloping.
 Mostly olive-brown undertail.
 Juvenile similar to adult, but upperparts without dappling.
 Similar spp.
 Noisy Scrub-bird Atrichornis clamosus differs by having barred upperparts and lacking scalloping on underparts.
 Voice Male, high chortling call, very variable within and between individuals.
 Female, replying with a sharp, usually three-noted whistle.